 With the war on obesity, the search for weight loss methods is at an all time high, be it novel diets, exercise regimens or weight loss supplements.
 Fat has become somewhat a villain in our lives – right from ‘being fat’ to ‘eating fat’.

-With the consumers in search of the magic bullet to help them loose weight quickly and effortlessly, can new fad diets promise easy results?
+With the consumers in search of the magic bullet to help them lose weight quickly and effortlessly, can new fad diets promise easy results?

 Fad diets advocate arbitrary exaggerated theories of weight loss and encourage consumers to follow unbalanced diets.
 They are a short term, quick fix approach to weight loss that does not work over a long haul.
 These diets tend to over promise results but fail to deliver.
 Food choices are monotonous and calorie intake is restricted, leading to wearing off the motivation to continue.
 These can lead to health consequences like headaches, nausea, dizziness to as serious as death, particularly, if followed for long spells of time.